InfiniteOracles/DropCloud/README.md

     print(f"Failed to retrieve content.
 Status code: {response.status_code}")
 ```

-### Important Note
-We do not recommend making your self-hosted DropCloud instance public as it could be a target for hacking, DDoS attacks, or information theft.

-## Warning
-- **Privacy**: We do not collect or view your pastes.
-However, these pastes can be viewed by anyone with the unique URL.
-Do not paste private information.
-- **Credit**: If you host DropCloud publicly, you must credit the original GitHub repository.
-You don't need to keep the GitHub button, but a link to the GitHub profile is required somewhere on your site.

 ## Instructions for Using the Website
 ### Submitting Plain Text
 1. Enter your text and click "Submit".